What Damages Are Awarded in a Wrongful Death Lawsuit in Massachusetts?

 Wrongful death cases are unique because they allow people other than the decedent to claim damages.
 Under the statute mentioned previously, claimants may claim damages related to economic losses related to the decedent’s passing and non-economic losses.
 In many wrongful death lawsuits, non-economic damages tend to include the emotional pain and suffering associated with grieving the loss of a family member.

 In wrongful death lawsuits, pain and suffering are defined more specifically.
 For example, the spouse of a decedent may claim loss of consortium and companionship as part of their non-economic damages.
-Similarly, a decedent’s children could be awarded damages for a loss of parental guidance.
+Similarly, a decedent’s children could be awarded damages for losing parental guidance.
 The precise nature of your non-economic damages may depend on your relationship with the decedent.
 Typically, children will claim somewhat different damages than spouses.
 However, the statute provides a non-exhaustive list of damages that can be claimed in a wrongful death lawsuit, including loss of companionship, consortium, guidance, protection, care, society, and more.

 Punitive Damages in Massachusetts Wrongful Death Cases